nikasakandelidze/aws-journey/vpc/buildingVpc/buildingVpc.md

 7) Create attachments for both VPC-s in transit gateway.
 8) Test transit gateway via ping command for ec2 instnaces using private ip addresses of public/private instnaces.

+## Notice
+If we want to have mechanism to have private and public subnets in vpc-s, and to make there two vpc-s public subnets talk to each other via transit gateway and want to isolate private subnets and ec2 instances in them, we can easily configure private subnet's reoute table to only support destination with same cidr as subnet ( or vpc-s cidr for same cidr as vpc ) and target to local, which means that only elements from within subnet/vpc can talk to each other.